undergrad-partner-school

 A student organization is run by students at a university or a college institution, whose membership typically consists only of current students and/or alumni.

-Based on the most up-to-date information available, there are 14 open-membership organizations at Rocky Mountain College.
-The student organization that is most favored by students is InterVarsity Christian Fellowship, followed by Environmental Club and Flight Team/Club.
-Other popular organizations at Rocky Mountain College are Enactus and Outdoor Recreation.
+This school has 10 open-membership student organizations you can participate in.
+The student organization that has the biggest membership is Indian Club, followed by Environmental Club and Flight Team.
+Other popular organizations at Rocky Mountain College, MT are Enactuc and Outdoor Recreation.

 There is a drama club you can join if acting is something that interests you.